madcitymultimedia/wpseo-woocommerce/README.md

 ### 14.9: June 14th, 2022

 Enhancements:

-* Adds a feature to include global identifiers of product variations to a product's schema
+* Adds a feature allowing users to add global identifiers (e.g., GTIN12, ISBN, etc.) to Product variations.
-* Adds global identifiers (e.g., GTIN12, ISBN, etc.) to product variations.
+* Adds a feature to include global identifiers of Product variations to a Product's Schema.
-* Adds variations' SKU and URL to a product's schema.
+* Adds variations' SKU and URL to a Product's Schema.
 Props to @jaredforth.
 * Removes the `datePublished` and `dateModified` attributes on the `ItemPage` Schema markup for a Product.

 Other: